-When you hire the services of a personal trainer, you expect that he or she will provide you with a high value for your hard earned money.
+When you hire a personal trainer, you expect that he or she will provide you with a high value for your hard-earned money.
 You expect instruction on how to safely and effectively use scientifically-proven training methods.
 You also expect a tailor-made exercise approach that best fits your specific training goal.

-Here’s the reality: Many of the common fitness training “trends” that trainers use are based more on misconception, misinterpretations, and myth.
-The result: You pay good money for bad results.
+Here’s the reality: Many of the common fitness training “trends” that trainers use are based more on misconception, misinterpretations and myth.
+The result: You pay good money for bad information.
 Here we’ll show you three of the most common ways personal trainers unknowingly misguide their clients, and how you can work with a trainer to get the results you’re looking for.

 Before we get into our list, let’s make it clear that you can’t blame your trainer for you not losing body fat if you go home and eat like a lazy teenager.
 It also unfair to blame your trainer for not helping you make drastic muscle gains if you only work with the trainer once or twice a week and do absolutely nothing the rest of the time.

 Training is not something a fitness professional does TO you; it’s something they do WITH you.
-In other words, the trainer provides you with the best direction to take, based on your goals and needs.
-And, it’s up to YOU to keep moving in that direction throughout each day.
+It’s up to YOU to keep moving in that direction throughout each day.

 1. You’re getting a private lesson in their favorite exercise method, not a personalized program of the best exercises for you.

 There are many training approaches.
-Some trainers may follow a bodybuilding type philosophy where others are more into Pilates, while others do “ 3D functional training” and others may be more into kettlebells… and the list goes on…
+Some trainers may follow a bodybuilding-type philosophy where others are more into Pilates, while others do “ 3-D functional training” and others may be more into kettlebells — the list goes on.

-The Problem: In many cases personal trainers give advice based on their chosen training philosophy (i.e. bias) instead of delivering a true “personalized” workout program.
-In other words, many trainers just end up giving their clients private lessons on what that particular trainer's likes to do instead of using the best modalities for your goal.
+THE PROBLEM: In many cases, personal trainers give advice based on their chosen training philosophy (i.e. bias) instead of delivering a truly personalized workout program.

 - Here’s my goal.
 What’s the best way to achieve it?